MAMA-LY/Recipe-Recommender/README.md

 #### Question 1
 >How to request a feature?
-- you can follow the [issue template](https://github.com/MAMA-LY/Recipe-Recommender/blob/main/.github/ISSUE_TEMPLATE/feature_request.md) for request a feature.
+- you can follow the [issue template](https://github.com/MAMA-LY/Recipe-Recommender/blob/main/.github/ISSUE_TEMPLATE/feature_request.md) to request a feature.
 #### Question 2
 >How to report a bug?
-- you can follow the [issue template](https://github.com/MAMA-LY/Recipe-Recommender/blob/main/.github/ISSUE_TEMPLATE/bug_report.md) for report a bug.
+- you can follow the [issue template](https://github.com/MAMA-LY/Recipe-Recommender/blob/main/.github/ISSUE_TEMPLATE/bug_report.md) to report a bug.